jinnovation/resume/data.typ

         startDate: "2024-02-01",
         endDate: "2024-08-30",
         location: "New York, NY",
-        hide: true,
         blurb: [
             "Fractional" tech lead and architect.
-Partner with the CEO to define and execute on engineering strategies, including hiring and vendor selection.
+Partner with the CEO to define and execute on engineering strategies.
 Contribute in hands-on capacity for technical proofs-of-concepts.
         ],
         highlights: (
             [
-                Coordinated the hiring and management of a team of engineering contractors and an external development agency; defined, communicated, and coordinated development roadmap, led platform evaluations, and defined technical ways-of-working for a brand-new team;
+                Hired and managed a team of engineering contractors and an external development agency; defined, communicated, and
+                coordinated development roadmap, led platform evaluations, and defined technical ways-of-working for a brand-new team;
             ],
             [
-                Led 0-to-1 development of platform for collaborative, crowd-sourced auditing of large language models (open-source and vendor) using Vercel, Next.js, and the Hugging Face API; enabled over 100
+                Led 0-to-1 development of platform for crowd-sourced auditing of foundation models using Vercel, Vercel AI SDK, Next.js, and the Hugging Face API; enabled over 100
                 "#link("https://www.humane-intelligence.org/bounty1")[bias
-                bounty]" participants to contribute over 30 submissions via Hugging Face API.
+                bounty]" participants to contribute evaluations of open-source LLMs.
             ],
         ),
     ),